 “This monologue can give an actor a vehicle to own the room with humor wrapped in confident evil manipulation.
 Playing the psychotic side of a character is a fun and rewarding challenge for an actor.
 It’s sure to impress on many levels.”

-3. “The Lighthouse”: Willem Dafoe as Thomas Wake
+3. “The Lighthouse” (2019): Thomas Wake

 “I feel stage-trained actors will be drawn to this piece as it allows for a larger-than-life performance but comes to you from a modern film and an acclaimed performance from Willem Dafoe as inspiration.
 Wear the madness and make your mark with this speech.”

-4. “Da 5 Bloods”: Chadwick Boseman as Stormin’ Norman
+4. “Da 5 Bloods” (2020): Stormin’ Norman

 “An actor who wants to show power in cultural identity will want to take a stab at this piece.
 There is plenty of opportunity to get undivided attention by taking advantage of motivational silence and strong intention with persuasive words.
 The piece is a beautiful display of camaraderie and power instilling encouragement.”

-5. “The Wolf of Wall Street”: Leonardo DiCaprio as Jordan Belfort
+5. “The Wolf of Wall Street” (2013): Jordan Belfort

 “An actor using this speech needs to tap into the sheer testosterone and 1980s machismo to rally this room of men to do his bidding.
 The language is strong but warranted and even comically entertaining with the amount of gusto behind every curse word and pejorative.”

 “Writing like this and a character as complex as the Joker is a jackpot for an actor.
 It requires some deep character work and empathy-building to play someone this atrocious.
-Remember a villain can never be judged by the actor.
+Remember, a villain can never be judged by the actor.
 The actor must find the commonality and justifications for the actions, no matter how inherently heinous.
-This is a challenge and if delivered well, with your own spin, it will be a showcase for character development.”
+This is a challenge, and if delivered well, with your own spin, it will be a showcase for character development.”

-“One standout is when David leaves a hilarious heap of voicemails for Patrick about his plans for the general store.
+“One standout is when David leaves a hilarious heap of voicemails for future boyfriend Patrick about his plans for the general store.
 There are several other instances within the episode that could be cobbled together for a comedic piece.”

 “If you’re looking for some sitcom silliness, this show is ripe for the picking.
 In the first season, Lamorne Morris’ Winston delivers an epic Saturday morning rant after his roommates and their friends wake him up too early.”

-3. “Unbearable Hotness” by Gabrielle Davis
+3. “Unbearable Hotness” (theater) by Gabrielle Davis: Brandon

-4. “City Slickers” (Mitch)
+4. “City Slickers” (film): Mitch Robbins

-“If you’re looking for a mid-life crisis ramble, ‘City Slickers’ has got you covered...Things plummet down a darkly funny path as [Mitch] details the horrors of growing old.”
+“If you’re looking for a midlife crisis ramble, ‘City Slickers’ is a good option….
+Things plummet down a darkly funny path as [Mitch] details the horrors of growing old.”

-5. “Palm Springs” (Nyles)
+5. “Palm Springs” (film): Nyles

 You can learn more about these monologues here!